kbox13/embedSys-finalProj/docs/index.md

 ## Timeline
 - Week 3: Installed and made BeatNet functional
 - Week 4: Install and create a basic streaming pipeline in Essentia
-- **Week 5:** Complete full essentia streaming pipeline with predictions and visualizations
+- Week 5: Complete full essentia streaming pipeline with predictions and visualizations
-- Week 6: Begin work on embedded side, execute time synced events en embedded platform
+- **Week 6**: Begin work on embedded side, execute time synced events on an embedded platform
 - Week 7: Midterm Checkpoint, create presentation and video of intial demo of integration of both parts.
 Update website and repo with progress
 - Week 8: Finish integration and create accuracy testing framework.
 - Week 9: Expand lighting side past triggering a single event.
 Make lighting more dynamic.